Guatemala Food Guide

 Chuchitos

-Guatemalan version of tamales, smaller than traditional tamales and made with corn masa filled with tomato-based sauce and meat or chicken.
-Wrapped in corn husks rather than banana leaves.
-Popular street food and breakfast item throughout the country.
+A smaller tamale made with corn masa and filled with a tomato-based sauce and meat or chicken.
+Unlike the bigger banana-leaf tamales, these are wrapped in corn husks.
+You'll find them as street food and breakfast all over the country.

 Regional Specialties & Local Favorites